Cleanse/cleanse-league/README.md

 To-do:
 - Manager componentDetails method names to 'League Manager: ComponentName'
-- Add Event dispatching for logging of admin / staff actions.
+- ~~Add Event dispatching for logging of admin / staff actions.~~
 - Event Team's Season+Season tourney stats can be combined as a third entity if needed.
 - Clean up Manager search ajax.
 (Match)
 - Add team & player of the week to homepage.
+- Add option for multiple vods to be added per game.
+- 'matches' field 'takes_place_at' is now to be used by team leaders on an agreed time.
+- 'matches' field 'takes_place_during' is used for grouping for the weekly schedule.

 ## Components
 **cleanseLeagueHome** (/league) - League home page containing upcoming matches and top team/player stats.